 Buyers of the decks cannot edit them, but as a teacher, you can hide a card from your class so they don’t play it.

 Creators can make edits to their decks at any time, giving you the updates to the deck automatically.
+Creators will not change the cards, but they will fix problems or make corrections.
+Consider contacting the creator before leaving a bad review.
+Nobody’s perfect.
 You don’t have to redownload or update anything.

 What if I Don’t Renew My Account?

 If you decide not to play in the future, you still get to keep all the decks you bought, but your class size gets reduced back down to the Basic Account.
 So, you don’t lose your decks.